IN SITU FABRICATOR

-At DFAB HOUSE, the IF facilitates the on-site fabrication of a doubly curved steel rebar mesh for a load-bearing reinforced concrete wall featuring the Mesh Mould technology.
-Two complementary vision-based sensing systems provide the feedback necessary to accurately build the undulated structure: For the robot’s localisation, the site is equipped with markers.
-During build-up, the robot moves along the length of the fabricated mesh structure, while a camera on the end effector measures the positions of the markers to situate the robot relative to its surroundings.
-The mesh is fabricated by the IF through continuous bending and welding of 6-mm rebar in vertical layers.
-Two additional cameras monitor this process to enable compensation on the fly for unpredictable springback behaviour and deformation of the fabricated rebar mesh.
-In this way, the steel rebar mesh can successfully be built as a free-standing structure without any additional support.
+At DFAB HOUSE, the IF facilitated the on-site fabrication of a doubly curved steel rebar mesh for a load-bearing reinforced concrete wall featuring the Mesh Mould technology.
+Two complementary vision-based sensing systems provided the feedback necessary to accurately build the undulated structure: For the robot’s localisation, the site was equipped with markers.
+During build-up, the robot moved along the length of the fabricated mesh structure, while a camera on the end effector measured the positions of the markers to situate the robot relative to its surroundings.
+The mesh was fabricated by the IF through continuous bending and welding of 6-mm rebar in vertical layers.
+Two additional cameras monitored this process to enable compensation on the fly for unpredictable springback behaviour and deformation of the fabricated rebar mesh.
+In this way, the steel rebar mesh was successfully built as a free-standing structure without any additional support.

 The 12-m-long undulated steel mesh on the ground floor of DFAB HOUSE consists of 335 layers and more than 20,000 welding nodes.
-The The overall production time is estimated to take around 120 h, during which the robot needs to be repositioned eight times.
+The overall production time took 125 hours, during which the robot was repositioned eight times.

 Prof. Fabio Gramazio, Gramazio Kohler Research, ETH Zurich

 Prof. Matthias Kohler, Gramazio Kohler Research, ETH Zurich

 Prof. Dr. Jonas Buchli, Agile & Dexterous Robotics Lab, ETH Zurich